scalacenter/scala-advent-of-code/docs/2023/puzzles/day07.md

 ## Part 2 Solution

 The second part of the challenge changes the meaning of the `J` card.
-Now it's a Jocker, which can be used as any card to produce the best hand possible.
-In practice, it means determining the prevailing card of the hand and becoming that card: such is the winning strategy of using the Jocker.
+Now it's a Joker, which can be used as any card to produce the best hand possible.
+In practice, it means determining the prevailing card of the hand and becoming that card: such is the winning strategy of using the Joker.
 Another change in the rules is that now `J` is the weakest card when used in tiebreaking comparisons.

 We can re-use most of the logic of the Part 1 solution.
 To do so, we need to do two things: abstract the rules into a separate entity and change the hand scoring logic to take the rules into account.